samuelhbne/ecs-rolling-update/README.md

 As a example application, the system was designed with moderate cost association: t2.small instance type by default, two Availability Zones (AZ's), default of only two container instances running.
 Optionally, you could increase the minimum number of application instances to 4 and will see an increase in availability and cost.

-The Nginx container application will be inside an ECS cluster with managed Auto Scaling hence instance replacement will happen if there's a failure.
+The application container will be put inside an ECS cluster with managed Auto Scaling hence instance replacement will happen if there's a failure.
 The ECS cluster will be put into 2 private subnets spreaded in 2 Availability Zones with only port 80 reachable from LoadBalancer to ensure the application accessablity and security.
 A new TLS certificate for app.your-domain.com will be deployed to secure the secure the transfering between customer and LoadBalancer.

 Optionally, CloudFront and Web Application Firewall (WAF) can be applied to accelerate the customer access in specific geo-area and protect the application from attacks like DDoS.